Maureen Clarke (actress): Personal life and death

 Clarke was elected the tennis convenor of the Girls' Sports Club in February 1951.
-In her youth, she underwent a tonsilitis surgery which involved the "shaving" of her vocal cords with a scalpel.
+In her youth, she underwent a tonsillitis surgery which involved the "shaving" of her vocal cords with a scalpel.
 She retired from Cold Storage in the mid-1970s at the age of 60.
 This resulted in what Judith Holmberg of the New Nation described as a "distinctive deep voice".

 In 1983, Clarke was admitted to hospital as she had been diagnosed with cancer.
 She died of the disease on 9 December.